VENOMOUS SNAKES AND SNAKEBITE IN BALI

 © Ron Lilley 2016

-The snake has black and grey bands along the whole length of the body, and tallow markings on the head.
+The snake has black and grey bands along with the whole body’s whole length and tallow markings on the head.
 Like all sea snakes, it has a characteristic flattened, paddle-shaped tail.
 Sea kraits are quite common around the beaches of Bali.
 They are considered ‘holy’ (‘ular suci’) and can sometimes be seen in small caves at Tanah Lot.

 Most ‘true’ sea snakes live far out to sea, (there may be 15-20 different kinds) and do not come ashore.
 In contrast, the Banded sea krait can crawl onto land and hide among the rocks, where it also lays its eggs.
 It can be encountered on beaches and in the shallow sea, both day and night, but more often after dark.
 It moves slowly when crawling on land.

-There is a myth that sea snakes do not want to bite, and if they do try to bite someone, their heads are too small to be able to inject venom.
-These stories are not true.
-Although sea kraits are reluctant to bite, they are highly venomous, and a victim will become paralyzed and may die before they can reach a hospital.
+There is a myth that sea snakes do not want to bite, and if they do try to eat someone, their heads are too small to be able to inject venom.
+These stories are not real.
+Although sea kraits are reluctant to bite, they are highly poisonous, and a victim will become paralyzed and may die before they can reach a hospital.
 Sea snakes are curious and may approach a diver or snorkeler, but they have no reason to bite anyone unless they are held, stepped on, or hurt.
 There is no antivenom to treat sea snake bites in Bali.

 King Cobra (Ophiophagus Hannah) Indonesian: Ular King Kobra, Ular Raja.